Last Updated on

 We’ve devised this guide to help you choose the perfect telescope without stress, so you can focus on the cosmos instead.

 The first conundrum you’ll likely face in your search for the perfect telescope is which style you need.
+There are three consumer-grade telescopes you can buy online or from an optical shop: Refractor, reflector, and catadiotropic aka Schmidt-Cassegrain.
 Economy plays a role here, but so does the lifespan you want from your telescope, the size that works best for your space, and the magnification power you need.

 This is where you can bring your telescope’s quality to the next level.
 Here are a few options to enhance your telescope’s capabilities.

 Below are some common uses for your telescope, and what type of telescope or lens is best suited for each.
 Consider how you’ll be using your telescope, then read on to learn which one will work best for you.

 Remember that lenses absorb light, so the bigger the lens, the more light will enter.
 The moon is a bright object, so aim for a smaller eyepiece to avoid eyestrain and give yourself the clearest image.
 A 10-20mm eyepiece is ideal, and around 60x magnification.

 Our solar system’s planets are bright objects, as well, so try to avoid a telescope that gathers too much light.
 You’ll want a scope with a long focal length and a little more magnification.
 While SCT telescopes are more expensive, they’ll give you that long focal length and the best planet-viewing capacity.
 A Barlow lens will also come in handy here, and if your budget is tighter, a refractor telescope with an achromatic lens can give you a nice, sharp image.
 If you can, try to get 100x to 200x magnification for planet observation.